Algorithm Watch

 * **Signals** - source list, review reminders, and the status of algorithm context flowing into Content Forge.

-* **Algorithm Updates** - logged platform changes with summaries, actionable notes, suggested tests, confidence, and source URLs.
+* **Org Updates** - logged platform changes with summaries, actionable notes, suggested tests, confidence, and source URLs.

-* **Current Events** - read-only RSS items that the ForgeSays pipeline uses as current-event context.
+* **Current Events** - read-only RSS items that provide current-event context to ForgeSays.

 ### Signals